Romacoding/ostash.dev/content/posts/2021-02-19-clojure-code-comments.md

   [a b] ; our inline comment
   (+ a b))
 ```
 Finnaly we can use a *comment* macro (*Rich Comment*) for the code we are only going to use for development/debugging.
+For example we could have two versions of the same function but with different implementations.
 It returns *nil* when evaluated.
 ```clojure
 (comment
   (println "Test string")